 Another way could be to mandate gender diversity through quotas.
 This could be argued against that it disputes that jobs should be awarded on merit.
 However, as established above there are many qualified women who do not take up roles due to stereotypes or gender bias, or even just the lack of flexibility they are after in their work.

-Change is coming, but till then we need to be vigilant and conscious of what can be done in our respective organizations to mend this gap and get the most of projects that are being worked on.
+Change is coming, but till then we need to be vigilant and conscious of what can be done in our respective organizations to mend this gap and get the most out of the projects that are being worked on.